OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 ---

 > At this point we have covered all the important code from the tutorial.
 With this scenario we have seen the most common use-case, but you can modify whatever you want to suit your needs.
+And remember that this is just one of the many possible approaches: **you can implement your frontend and your backend as you want**.
+>
-And remember that this is one single approach, using certain technologies: **you can implement your frontend and your backend as you want**.
-The only actual requirements are getting ***sessionId*** and ***token*** params from  ***openvidu-server*** and using them along with ***openvidu-browser*** to connect your clients to the sessions.
+> The only actual requirements are getting ***sessionId*** and ***token*** params from  ***openvidu-server*** (by using one of the available clients or with the REST API) and using them along with ***openvidu-browser*** to connect your clients to the sessions.